anguyen8/im/README.md

 ## About The Project

 The project provides a rigorous evaluation using 5 metrics and 3 human-annotated datasets to better assess the attribution method Input Marginalization and compare with Leave-one-out - a simple yet strong baseline which remove a feature (i.e., token) by simply replacing it with an empty string.
-The source code was release for the following publication:
+The source code was released for the following publication:
 * [The drawbacks of explaining a text classifier's decisions using counterfactuals synthesized by masked language models](https://arxiv.org) (preprint)

 <!-- GETTING STARTED -->